tsuru/tsuru/docs/understanding/concepts.rst

 A platform is a well defined pack with installed dependencies for a language or framework that a group of applications will need.
-A platform might be a container template, or a virtual machine image.
+A platform might be a container template (docker image).

 For instance, tsuru has a container image for python applications, with virtualenv installed and other required things needed for tsuru to deploy applications on top of that platform.
-Platforms are easily extendable in tsuru, but currently not managed by it, all tsuru does (by now) is to keep database records for each existent platform.
+Platforms are easily extendable and managed by tsuru.
 Every application runs on top of a platform.

 Services
 --------